 - MBSR is an educational approach which uses training in mindfulness meditation as the core of a program to teach participants how to better care for themselves and live healthier lives.
 Research has indicated that participation in an 8-week MBSR program appears to make measurable changes in the parts of the brain associated with memory, sense of self, empathy, and stress.
 Research has also indicated that mindfulness meditation can help relieve symptoms of pain, anxiety, depression, and insomnia.

-- Our next 8-week MBSR group will be starting on Thursday, June 22, 2017.
+- Our next 8 week MBSR group will be for elementary-aged children in grades 3-6, starting Thursday, September 21, 2017.
 Call for details.

 - Contact Dr. Marcia Kaufman at 703-938-9090, ext.
 8 or by email at firstname.lastname@example.org to register or for more information.